 To be honest, I was never extremely proud about my home country the Netherlands.
 Always when I spotted tourists walking around in my hometown Rotterdam I thought to myself: “what the hell are they doing here?”
 The weather in the Netherlands is shitty, I never really thought there were a lot of special activities to do, and I felt that the culture isn’t so unique either.
 However, ever since I returned from 1.5 years of travelling, I realise now that each country has it’s own special qualities.
 The Netherlands was never very special to me, purely because I lived here.
-The reason I was drawn to other counties that were far away was only because it’s where I don’t live.
+The reason I was drawn to other countries that were far away was only because it’s where I don’t live.
 You never really realise what you have, until you don’t.
 So, in this post I share 30 reasons to visit the Netherlands!

 This post also includes some cool tours in the Netherlands, so be sure to check them out.